pixelprotest/cozy-manager/README.md

 `cozy reload`

-#### TBD:
+   - #### TBD:

-`cozy reload --tag <tag>` reloads all the models with a specific tag
+   - `cozy reload --tag <tag>` reloads all the models with a specific tag

-`cozy reload --model-type <model-type>` reloads all the models with a specific model type
+   - `cozy reload --model-type <model-type>` reloads all the models with a specific model type

-`cozy reload --model-base <model-base>` reloads all the models with a specific model base
+   - `cozy reload --model-base <model-base>` reloads all the models with a specific model base

 ### 5. List Models

 `cozy list --all`

-`cozy list --loaded` shows the models that are currently stored locally
+`cozy list --loaded` list the ones that are currently downloaded locally

-`cozy list --unloaded` show shte models that are not stored locally and only available 'virtually' in the json file
+`cozy list --unloaded` list the ones that are in the collection but _not_ downloaded

-`cozy list --data` shows the size of the models stored locally
+`cozy list --data` list the size of the models stored locally

-### 6. Edit Mode..
+### 6. Edit Mode

 `cozy edit <id>`